What does the Bible mean when it refers to the Diaspora?

-Clearly by the time of Christ’s coming Jews were scattered throughout the Roman Empire.
+Clearly, by the time of Christ’s coming, Jews were scattered throughout the Roman Empire.
 So at the time Jesus began His earthly ministry, there were likely more Jews living outside of Israel than in it.
-This is important to realize because it helps us to understand just how perfectly the timing of Jesus’ coming was.
-With Greek being widely spoken throughout the Roman Empire and Jews having been scattered or dispersed among the nations, the time was right for Jesus to come and the Gospel to spread throughout the Roman Empire.
-As Galatians 4:4-5 says: “But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons” (emphasis added).
+This is important to realize because it helps us to understand just how perfect the timing of Jesus’ coming was.
+With Greek being widely spoken throughout the Roman Empire and Jews having been scattered or dispersed among the nations, the time was right for Jesus to come and the gospel to spread throughout the Roman Empire.
+As Galatians 4:4-5 says, “But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons” (emphasis added).

-However, in the rest of the New Testament the meaning of the diaspora seems to evolve somewhat.
+However, in the rest of the New Testament, the meaning of the Diaspora seems to evolve somewhat.
 First it refers more specifically to Jewish Christians who were spread out all over the Roman Empire rather than Jews in general.
-In Acts 8:1-4 we see the Gospel being spread as the persecution of Jewish Christians began in Jerusalem, so the Jewish Christians were “scattered” or dispersed “throughout the regions of Judea and Samaria” and that “those that were scattered went everywhere preaching the word.”
+In Acts 8:1–4 we see the gospel being spread as the persecution of Jewish Christians began in Jerusalem, so the Jewish Christians were “scattered” or dispersed “throughout the regions of Judea and Samaria” and “those that were scattered went everywhere preaching the word.”

 Those first Jewish Christians who fled Israel because of the persecution that started after the death of Stephen would have gone throughout the Roman Empire taking the message of Jesus Christ to already established and sizable Jewish communities and synagogues all over the Roman Empire.
-Again in Acts 11:19 we see the word used referring to Jewish Christians who “scattered after the persecution that arose over Stephen traveled as far as Phoenicia, Cyprus, and Antioch, preaching the word to no one but the Jews only.”
+Again, in Acts 11:19, we see the word used referring to Jewish Christians, who “scattered after the persecution that arose over Stephen [and] traveled as far as Phoenicia, Cyprus, and Antioch, preaching the word to no one but the Jews only.”

-So when James wrote in his Epistle that he was writing to “the twelve tribes which are scattered abroad” (James 1:1), he was clearly writing to Jewish Christians whom God had scattered throughout the Roman Empire.
-But then Peter’s use of the term in 1 Peter 1:1 takes on an even fuller meaning and now involves both Jewish and Gentile Christians who were scattered throughout the providences in Asia Minor: “To the pilgrims of the Dispersion in Pontus, Galatia, Cappadocia, Asia and Bithynia” (1 Peter 1:1).
-We know from the context of 1 Peter that he is writing to both Jewish and Gentile Christians, so we see the word diaspora now referring to Christian’s in general, both Jewish and Gentile.
+So, when James wrote in his Epistle that he was writing to “the twelve tribes which are scattered abroad” (James 1:1), he was clearly writing to Jewish Christians whom God had scattered throughout the Roman Empire.
+But then Peter’s use of the term takes on an even fuller meaning and now involves both Jewish and Gentile Christians who were scattered throughout the provinces in Asia Minor: “To the pilgrims of the Dispersion in Pontus, Galatia, Cappadocia, Asia and Bithynia” (1 Peter 1:1).
+We know from the context of 1 Peter that he is writing to both Jewish and Gentile Christians, so we see the word Diaspora now referring to Christians in general, both Jew and Gentile.

-In looking at the different passages where this word is found we can see how the meaning of the word has somewhat evolved in the New Testament.
-Originally it referred to all Jews who lived outside of Israel.
+In looking at the different passages where this word is found, we can see how the meaning of Diaspora has somewhat evolved in the New Testament.
+Originally, it referred to all Jews who lived outside of Israel.
 Then it took on a more limited meaning, referring specifically to Jewish Christians who were scattered throughout the Roman Empire.
-Finally we see an even more general meaning as it applies to both Jewish and Gentile Christians who were scattered around an often hostile world.
+Finally, we see an even more general meaning as it applies to both Jewish and Gentile Christians who were scattered around an often hostile world.